Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Nowadays it comes in more than 30 different flavors like cinnamon, strawberry or violette.
 All with different levels of sweetness.

-It’s even used in the regional gastronomy when preparing local delicacies like duck or quail.
+It’s even used in regional gastronomy when preparing local delicacies like duck or quail.

 I had my first Peket experience in “Maison du Peket“, probably the most ancient place to get this gin version while in Liège.